miketaylr/miketaylr.com-blog/_posts/2013-12-13-anonymous-table-box-creation-and-google-plus.md

   &lt;/a&gt;
 &lt;/li&gt;

 The `<div>` requires an anonymous table-row box ("anon-tr") parent, and finally an anonymous table box to wrap that.
-There's two kinds of boxes you can end up with: table and inline-table ("anon-it"), determined by the parent of "Home".
+There's two kinds of table boxes you can end up with: table and inline-table ("anon-it"), determined by the parent of "Home".
 In this case, "Home"'s parent is an &lt;a&gt;, which is by default an inline box.
 So you should end up with something like this:

 &lt;li&gt;
   &lt;a&gt;